Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 It was now time to head back as the plan was to visit yet another ice cave in Breiðamerkurjökull glacier.
 We left the ice caves, totally satisfied with this unique experience, and headed back.
 The hike back seemed to be much less strenuous than the hike to the ice caves.

 Good hiking shoes are required for the hike and the ice caves.
 Dress in layers as it will be cold by the glacier.
-It is necessary to wear additional windproof (waterproof) trousers, especially for the crawling and sitting on the ice, but they will also keep you warm during the hike.
+It is necessary to wear additional windproof (waterproof) trousers, especially for crawling and sitting on the ice, but they will also keep you warm during the hike.

-I was wearing woollen tights, trousers and lined windproof trousers, which made me so padded that I was unable to bend down and tie my shoes ;) As we have to wear helmets a hood is a good idea or a thin cap.
+I was wearing woolen tights, trousers, and lined windproof trousers, which made me so padded that I was unable to bend down and tie my shoes ;) As we have to wear helmets a hood is a good idea or a thin cap.
 I was wearing a thick faux-fur cap and it was too big for the helmet so I had to leave it on the bus.
 And don't forget to bring water and snacks to keep your strength up.